China–Finland relations

-Finnish-Chinese relations are the foreign relations between Finland and China.
+Finnish–Chinese relations are the foreign relations between Finland and China.

 History

 Along with Sweden and Denmark, Finland was one of the first Western countries to recognize the People's Republic of China and form diplomatic relations with the country in 1950.
 The embassy in Beijing was opened in April 1952, and the first resident Finnish ambassador to China, Helge von Knorring, presented his letter of credence to Mao Zedong on 9 May 1952.

 Later that same year, an economic department headed by Olavi J. Mattila was opened at the embassy to foster the development of trade relations.
 As a consequence, Finland became the first capitalist country to sign a bilateral trade agreement with the People's Republic of China in 1953.

 These steps, as well as Finland's staunch support for PRC's membership in the UN, formed a solid basis to the nations' relations well into the 1980s.
 Since the early 1990s, there has been at least one official minister-level state visit from Finland to China each year.

+President of the Republic of Finland, Alexander Stubb, paid a state visit to China from 28 to 31 October 2024.
+President Stubb met President of China, Xi Jinping, in Beijing.

+In November 2024, Finnish authorities investigated a Chinese shipping vessel, the Yi Peng 3, in the Baltic Sea after it was found in the vicinity of two severed undersea fiber-optic data cables and suspected of sabotage.